Skip to content

 Module loading

-module add intel/12.1
+module add imkl/2023.1.0

-LUNARC-provided modules on Aurora are only visible once the required compiler or combination of compiler and MPI library is loaded.
+LUNARC-provided modules on COSMOS are only visible once the required compiler or combination of compiler and MPI library is loaded.
 If you are using software another person has compiled for you need to consult with that person on the required modules to load.

 On other services, the modules typically complain if the wrong compiler is loaded and are hence self-documenting.